Gtalen/applied-statistics/README.md

 ## Additional Acknowledgement

-- Github copilot - Aided with codes autocompletion
+- Github copilot - Aided with code autocompletion
 - ChatGPT AI (2025).
 Productivity aid and debugging.
 Hovever, the scope, logic, and decisions remain fully original to the author.

 ## Want to contribute?

-This project is open to contributions!
+Do you have a different and a better approach to these questions?
+This is open to contributions!
 Feel free to fork the repository, submit issues, or create pull requests.
 All contributions are welcome.

 ## License